XXXTentacion: Legacy

-According to YouGov polling as of August 2022, a plurality of Americans view XXXTentacion positively, with 41% of Americans who have heard of XXXTentacion holding a positive opinion, and 31% holding a negative opinion.
-49% of respondents said they have heard of XXXTentacion.
-He is most famous and popular among Millennials and Generation Z, with 73% having heard of him and 49% of those holding a positive opinion.
-He is known by 45% of Generation X and 26% of Baby Boomers.
+According to YouGov polling as of July 2023, a majority of Americans have heard of Onfroy.
+A plurality of Americans view him positively, with 56 percent of Americans who have heard of him holding a positive opinion, and 19 percent holding a negative opinion.
+52 percent of respondents said they have heard of Onfroy.
+He is most famous and popular among Millennials and Generation Z, with 75 percent having heard of him and 65 percent of those holding a positive opinion.
+He is known by 43 percent of Generation X and 24 percent of Baby Boomers.